Student Loan Amortization: How EMI Repayment and Interest Work in India

 Are Student Loans Amortized?

-Yes, student loans are amortized loans.
-This means that the loan is paid off over time with scheduled payments that include both interest and principal.
-Just like other instalment loans, such as mortgages or car loans, student loans require fixed payments until the loan is fully repaid.
+Yes, student loans from Indian banks and NBFCs are amortised loans.
+The loan is paid off over time with scheduled EMIs that include both interest and principal components.
+Like other instalment loans such as home loans or car loans, education loans require fixed periodic payments until the loan is fully repaid.

-Unlike revolving credit (e.g., credit cards), where you can borrow again after paying off part of the balance, student loans are not re-borrowable.
-Once you repay part of your loan, that money can't be borrowed again unless you take out another loan.
+Unlike revolving credit (e.g., credit cards), where you can borrow again after repaying part of the balance, education loans are not re-borrowable.
+Once you repay part of your loan, that money cannot be drawn again unless you take a fresh loan.

 How Long Are Student Loans Amortized?

-Loan Refinancing: If you refinance your loan, your amortization period and terms might change based on the lender's offer.
+Loan Refinancing / Balance Transfer: If you transfer your loan balance to another lender, your amortization period and terms will be reset based on the new agreement.

 Get an Education Loan with Higher Chances of Approval

-An amortization table shows how your loan payments are divided between principal and interest over time.
-By following this table, you can track your loan repayment progress and view your total interest paid.
-Here's a simple breakdown of the key columns:
+An amortization table shows how your EMI payments are divided between principal and interest over time.
+Here is a simple breakdown of the key columns:

-Payment Date: The date the payment is due.
+Payment Date: The date the EMI is due.

-Principal: The portion of your payment that reduces your loan balance.
+Principal: The portion of your EMI that reduces your outstanding loan balance.

-Interest: The portion of your payment that goes toward the loan's interest.
+Interest: The portion of your EMI that goes toward interest for that period.

-Total Interest: The total amount of interest paid up to that point.
+Total Interest Paid: The cumulative interest paid up to that point.

-Balance: The remaining balance on your loan after the payment is made.
+Outstanding Balance: The remaining loan balance after the payment.

 Payment Date